LeO-SiN/Eks-Terraform-Config-for-Mern-Stack-Application/README.md

 - **CI/CD Automation**: Leverage GitHub Actions to automate deployments.

 ## 🌟 Comprehensive Guide
-For a detailed guide, please refer to my [blog post on Medium](https://medium.com/p/c046e8d44865).
+For a detailed guide, please refer to Aman Pathak's [blog post on Medium](https://medium.com/p/c046e8d44865).

 ## 🤝 Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.